PanDAWMS/panda-docs/docs/source/architecture/jedi.rst

 JEDI is composed of a master process, stateless agents running on multiple threads/processes, and a fine-grand exclusive lock mechanism.
-Those agents run independently and they don't directly communicate with each other.
+Those agents run independently, and they don't directly communicate with each other.
 They take objects from the database, take actions on those objects, and update the database.
-Each agent is designed around a plugin structure with the core core and experiment/activity-specific plugins.
+Each agent is designed around a plugin structure with the core and experiment/activity-specific plugins.

 The exclusive lock mechanism allows operations to be distributed across threads, processes, and machines,